 Generally, retail cannabis stores should focus on creating a welcoming, approachable atmosphere inclusive of types of customers.
 Simple things like ensuring that you have enough staff on hand to answer questions on the floor, having attractive product bundles to increase order values, and smooth ordering procedures can help convince your customers to return after their first visit, and that’s key — you must give your customers a reason to come back.
 The simplest way to achieve this is to incentivize their return.
 Utilize cannabis loyalty programs that provide discounts to customers that make regular purchases from your store.

-While most cannabis companies don't accept card payments because federal banks won’t allow them to store or move money through them, accepting debit cards gives you a big leg up on the competition.
+While most cannabis companies don't accept card payments because federal banks won’t allow them to store or move money through them, accepting point of banking gives you a big leg up on the competition.
 Other purchasing options that can help you to stand out include obtaining licensing for delivery, or enabling customers to order ahead and pick up in-store.

 6. Strategic pricing tactics